adjtomo/seisflows/docs/manual/manual.rst

 *PBS_TORQUE_SM* - Same as PBS_SM, except uses pbsdsh rather than mpi4py under the hood.

-*TIGER_SM* - Slightly specialized version of of SLURM_SM made available for Princeton users.
+*TIGER_SM* - Slightly specialized version of SLURM_SM made available for Princeton users.

-*TIGER_MD* - Slightly specialized version of of SLURM_MD made available for Princeton users.
+*TIGER_MD* - Slightly specialized version of SLURM_MD made available for Princeton users.

-*TIGER_LG* - Slightly specialized version of of SLURM_LG made available for Princeton users.
+*TIGER_LG* - Slightly specialized version of SLURM_LG made available for Princeton users.

 *TIGER_MD_GPU* - Highly specialized version of SLURM_MD made available for Princeton GPU users.
 Provided by Etienne Bachmann.
 Not recently tested and not likely to work right out of the box.